MiikaProject/Ostoslista/documentation/userstories.md

 ## Manage account
 As User, I would like to be able to make a own account to the application easily and without spending a lot time doing it.
 I do not want to spend time filling endless forms.
 I would also like to be able to entirely delete my account if I wish to do so.

+## Manage item list
+As Admin, I would like to be able edit and possibly remove items user's have inserted into the itemlist.

+## Manage accounts
+As Admin, I would like to be able to see list of all registered accounts.
+I would also like to see last time they have logged in and possibly remove accounts.